Daniel Parke Custis: Estate

 As Custis died intestate, or "without a will", his widow Martha received the lifetime use of one third of his property (known as a "dower share"), and the other two thirds were held in trust for their children.
 The January 1759 Custis estate also included at least 85 slaves.
 According to the Mount Vernon slave census, by 1799 the dower share included 153 slaves.
 The October 1759 Custis estate inventory listed 17779 acre, or 27.78 square miles of land, spread over five counties.

 Upon Martha Custis' marriage to George Washington in 1759, her dower share came under his control, pursuant to the common law doctrine of seisin jure uxoris.
 He also became guardian of her two minor children, and administrator of the Custis estate.
 John Parke Custis was the only child to reach his majority, upon which he inherited the non-dower two-thirds of his father's estate.

 Upon George Washington's death on December 14, 1799, the dower share and slaves reverted to Martha.
 Through a provision in his will, Washington directed that his 124 slaves be freed following his wife's death.
 As Washington stated in his will, he "earnestly wished" to free his own slaves at the time of his death but acknowledged that doing so would create "insuperable difficulties" because they had intermarried with Martha's "dower negroes," over whom he had no authority.
 He also believed that it would "excite the most painful sensations" and "disagreeable consequences" to attempt to separate them.

 Washington's slaves were not part of the Custis estate, and Martha had no legal power to free them or the dower slaves, but they were freed at her request on January 1, 1801.
 The principal reason that Martha gave for requesting that her husband's slaves be set free is that she was concerned about her personal safety.
 Washington's slaves, having found out that they would be free upon her death, were suspected of wanting to hasten her death.
 They were also perceived as being restive and were believed to have been the cause of several suspicious fires on the Mount Vernon estate.

-When Martha died on May 22, 1802, her dower share reverted to the Custis estate.
-Because of Martha Washington's dower share, the estate could not be liquidated for more than 45 years.
-Martha's dower share was eventually divided between John Parke Custis's widow, Eleanor Calvert Custis Stuart, and their four children.
-Martha also bequeathed Elisha, the one slave she owned herself, to her grandson George Washington Parke Custis.
+Martha Washington died on May 22, 1802, having outlived all four of her children.
+Because of her dower share, the Daniel Parke Custis Estate could not be liquidated for more than 45 years.
+The dower share was eventually divided among John Parke Custis's widow, Eleanor Calvert Custis Stuart, and their four children.
+Martha bequeathed Elisha, the one slave she owned herself, to her grandson George Washington Parke Custis.